Computation of the Distance-based Bound on Strong Structural Controllability in Networks: Exact Algorithm for the Distance Bound

-Main result of this section is as follows: \begin{theorem} Given a graph $G$ on $n$ vertices, and $m$ leaders, a longest PMI sequence of distance-to-leader vectors can be computed in ${O(m(n\log n + n^m))}$ time. \end{theorem} We will provide a dynamic programming based algorithm of prescribed time complexity.

-Note that the distance-to-leader vector $D_i$ can be viewed as a point in $\mathbb{Z}^m$ and problem of computing longest PMI sequence is equivalent to finding a corresponding subsequence of such points.
-We find that treating $D_i$'s as points improves the readability of our algorithms, so we will stick to this view for the rest of the paper.
-With a slight abuse of notation, $D_{i,j}$ will now represent coordinate $j$ of a point $D_i\in \mathbb{Z}^m$ for $1\le j\le m$.
-We start our discussion with the following simple fact: \begin{fact} Without loss of generality, we may assume that points $D_i$ are distinct. \end{fact} Otherwise we can throw away multiple copies of the same point as duplicate points can not satisfy the PMI property (stated above) on any coordinate.
+We note that each distance-to-leaders vector $D_i$ can be viewed as a point in $\mathbb{Z}^m$, and without loss of generality, we may assume that points $D_i$ are \emph{distinct}.
+Otherwise, we can throw away multiple copies of the same point since duplicate points can not satisfy the PMI property on any coordinate.
+The following observation is crucial to our algorithms.